© Unofficial Royalty 2024

 June 16, 1848 – Death of Ludwig II, Grand Duke of Hesse and by Rhine in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany; buried in the Altes Mausoleum in the Rosenhöhe in Darmstadt

 Ludwig became Grand Duke upon his father’s death in March 1830 and continued his father’s policies.
-Soon after his accession, he demanded that the state assume all of his personal debts.
+Soon after his accession, he demanded that the state assume his personal debts.
 This led to a growing dislike for Ludwig amongst the Hessian people.
 He also stood strongly against calls for a more liberal government that was sweeping through Europe.
 Following the beginning of the March Revolution, Grand Duke Ludwig II abdicated on March 5, 1848, in favor of his eldest son.

 Unofficial Royalty: Ludwig II, Grand Duke of Hesse and by Rhine